PhyloSofS-Team/aspring/README.rst

 ======

+    Alternatively Spliced Pseudo Repeat IN-Gene

 A Python package to define the Alternative Splicing Repetitive Units (ASRUs) of a gene

-A longer description of your project goes here...

 .. _pyscaffold-notes: